Suggest a Songfact / Artistfact

 This song is about a boy who kills himself at school to get revenge on the students who tormented him.
-It is based on the true story of Jeremy Delle, a 16 year old who killed himself in front of his English class at Richardson High School in Richardson, Texas on January 8, 1991.
+It is based on the true story of Jeremy Delle, a 16-year-old who killed himself in front of his English class at Richardson High School in Richardson, Texas on January 8, 1991.
 Eddie Vedder found out about Jeremy when he read an article an article about the incident in the Dallas Morning News, which read: "Because he had missed class, the teacher in his second-period English class told Jeremy to get an admittance slip from the school office.
 Instead, he returned with the gun, police said.
 He walked directly to the front of the classroom.
 'Miss, I got what I really went for,' he said, then placed the barrel in his mouth and fired."
 The article adds that three Richardson students committed suicide in 1988. (thanks, Stephanie - Ellicott City, MD)

 The line in the chorus is "Jeremy spoke in class today."
 It is hard to understand if you don't speak Vedder.

 ."
 A fourth single, "Oceans," was also released, but it got very little radio play and didn't do very well.
 "Oceans" was the only single from Ten

-The video was shot at a warehouse in a seedy section of London.
-In 1993, it won four MTV Video Music Awards: Video of the Year, Best Group Video, Best Metal Hard Rock Video and Best Director.
+In 1993, the "Jeremy" video won four MTV Video Music Awards: Video of the Year, Best Group Video, Best Metal Hard Rock Video and Best Director.

 ," a popular song not available on any of their albums.

 Radio stations often play an edited version, which cleans up the line "seemed a harmless little f--k."

-The intro to the song is played on Jeff Ament's special 12 string bass followed by soft harmonic notes on the guitar.
+The intro to the song is played on Jeff Ament's special 12-string bass followed by soft harmonic notes on the guitar.
 The bass line continues quietly until the second chorus.
 They return in a fade out towards near the end. (thanks, Elliot - St. Louis, MO)

 The Ten album sold over 10 million copies, which is known as "diamond" status.